Stability conditions for polarised varieties

 \section{$Z$-critical metrics on asymptotically $Z$-stable manifolds}

 Here we prove our main result:

 \begin{theorem} Let $Z$ be an admissible central charge.
-Suppose that $(X,L)$ is a polarised variety with discrete automorphism group which is analytically K-semistable.
+Suppose that $(X,L)$ is a polarised variety with discrete automorphism group which is analytically K-semistable, and suppose the deformation theory of its cscK degeneration is unobstructed.
 Then if $(X,L)$ is asymptotically $Z$-stable, $(X,L)$ admits $Z_k$-critical K\"ahler metrics for all $k \gg 0$. \end{theorem}

 We will also state and prove a local converse, namely that existence implies stability in a local sense, later in Section \ref{converse}.
 Here we consider only the case that the central charge $Z$ involves powers of $K_X$ and no higher Chern classes, with the general case, in which the equation has a different flavour, being dealt with in Section \ref{sec:higherrank}.
 In comparison with the statement in the introduction, we are varying the central charge by $k$ rather than scaling $L$; these operations are clearly equivalent.